Cyclone Hary

 Very Intense Tropical Cyclone Hary was the strongest tropical cyclone in the 2001–02 South-West Indian Ocean cyclone season.
-Developing on March 5 from the monsoon trough, the storm initially moved generally to the west and gradually intensified.
-With favorable conditions, Hary quickly intensified on March 7, developing an eye and well-defined outflow.
+Developing on 5 March from a monsoon trough, the storm initially moved generally to the west and gradually intensified.
+With favorable conditions, Hary quickly intensified on 7 March, developing an eye and well-defined outflow.
 After reaching an initial peak, the cyclone briefly weakened due to an eyewall replacement cycle, by which time the storm turned southwestward toward Madagascar.
-Hary re-intensified and attained peak winds of 220 km/h on March 10 just offshore eastern Madagascar, which made it the first very intense tropical cyclone since 2000.
+Hary re-intensified and attained peak winds of 220 km/h on 10 March just offshore eastern Madagascar, which made it the first very intense tropical cyclone since 2000.

 After peaking, Hary weakened due to land interaction, and it struck Madagascar southeast of Antalaha.
 It was turning south over land, and as a result it quickly moved offshore.
 There were three deaths in the country, one of which from electrocution.
 There was locally heavy crop damage, and four bridges were destroyed.
 However, the damage was considered minimal, given the intensity of the storm.
 After affecting Madagascar, Hary accelerated to the southeast, and the eastern periphery of the circulation moved over Réunion.
 On the mountain peaks of the island, rainfall reached 1344 mm, although it was much less near the coast.
 The rainfall caused flooding, killing one person, and 20,000 people were left without power.
-Hary became extratropical on March 13, although its remnants continued for several days as a powerful mid-latitude storm.
+Hary became extratropical on 13 March, although its remnants continued for several days as a powerful mid-latitude storm.